 Realizing the different forms anger takes often helps us to recognize it and understand the next steps to take.

-Therefore, I thought I would write this brief practice to help us think more about the anger we feel and the invitation such feelings can contain.
+Therefore, I thought I would write this brief practice to help us think more about this emotions and the invitation it can contain.

-(I write this post not as a psychologist but as an educator and a philosopher who is interested in the concept of anger and what it implies about our own self-concept.
-I am also interested in practices that help us show kindness to ourselves in our anger and that teach us how to express anger in a skillful manner.
+(I write this post not as a psychologist but as an educator and a philosopher who is interested in the concept of anger.
+And I am interested in what it implies about our own self-concept.
+I am also interested in practices that help us show kindness to ourselves in our painful emotions and that teach us how to handle them in a skillful manner.
 If your anger comes as a result of a abuse or other traumatic instances in your life, consider seeking help from a therapist.)

 This quote by Thich Nhat Hanh touches on this idea of using anger as a vehicle to express love for ourselves.
 Take a few minutes to be quiet, to read over this quote, and to sit with your feelings of anger: